Star Wars: The Legacy Revealed

-Star Wars: The Legacy Revealed (TLR) is a TV documentary which premiered on The History Channel in May 2007.
+Star Wars: The Legacy Revealed (TLR) is a television documentary which premiered on the History Channel in May 2007.
 It was produced by Prometheus Entertainment in association with The History Channel and Lucasfilm Ltd. The executive producer and director was Emmy Award-winning filmmaker Kevin Burns.

 The special focuses on how Star Wars is relevant today and the history that inspired it, and also makes various connections to Greek mythology.
 It consists of a number of interviews with well-known politicians, journalists and critics, such as John Lyden, professor Chad Stanley, Tom Brokaw, Stephen Colbert and Peter Jackson, along with historical content and clips from all six of the Star Wars movies.